 HISTORY OF HYDERABAD CITY POLICE

-The Judicial system prevailing in the city comprised of the Diwani Adalatas (Civil Courts) and Faujdari Adalats i.e Criminal Courts, Organised in a hierarchical pettem, having both the original and appellate jurisdiction.
-The lowest combined criminal and civil courts under the Munsif Magistrate with 1st Class powers of trial at the original level at all taluk head quarters.
+The Judicial system prevailing in the city comprised of the Diwani Adalats (Civil Courts) and Faujdari Adalats i.e Criminal Courts, Organised in a hierarchical pattern, having both the original and appellate jurisdiction.
+The lowest combined criminal and civil courts under the Munsif Magistrate with 1st Class powers of the trial at the original level at all taluk headquarters.

-The prosecuting agency consisted of Police functionaries of inspectors rank and so far as the city was concerned.
+The prosecuting agency consisted of Police functionaries of inspector rank as far as the city was concerned.
 They were under Naib Kotwal Seghal Jaraim i.e. Dy.
 Commissioner of Police Crime.
 The strength of city police in the early years of this century was hardly a few thousands, quite commensurate with the limited needs of the populations of Hyderabad, which was barely 2.5 lakhs, enclosed within an impregnable fort-wall running round the city.
-There were thirteen huge gates and as many windows which used to be closed by the Police Armed guards from dust to dawn, by an order of the city Police Commissioner.
-This system ensures automatic "Nakabandi" and no burglar or thief having operated in the city could dare leave the precincts of the city without being caught and interrogated.
-The city police budget in 1906 was a meager few lakhs.
-Except for Police Station "Thana and outpost "Naka" buildings, of which there was a network, there were few Administrative Police Buildings.
-The Present Commissioner office "Kotwal Balda" which is more than hundred years old is situated in "Purana Haveli" locality in the heart of the old city.
+There were thirteen huge gates and as many windows which used to be closed by the Police Armed guards from dust to dawn, by an order of the City Police Commissioner.
+This system ensures automatic “Nakabandi” and no burglar or thief having operated in the city could dare leave the limits of the city without being caught and interrogated.
+The city police budget in 1906 was a meagre few lakhs.
+Except for Police Station “Thana and outpost “Naka” buildings, of which there was a network, there were few Administrative Police Buildings.
+The Past Commissioner Office “Kotwal Balda” which is more than hundred years old is situated in “Purana Haveli” locality in the heart of the old city.
 There were no motor vehicles, wireless equipments and telephone facility.
-But there are many records maintained in Urdu at the P.S. level, a few obsolete fire arms and hand-cuffs and leg-lrons.
+But there many records maintained in Urdu at the P.S. level, a few obsolete fire arms and hand-cuffs and leg-lrons.
 The concept of respecting the rights of the individual was not at all there and criminals were dealt with harshly to say the least.
-Surveillance over criminals was effective and "Goondas" and rowdies were kept under check Mostly, religious processions and assemblies were in evidence those days and hardly labour or student troubles.
-Strikes by Government employees were unheard of and hardly any forms of protests by political parties were noticed
+Surveillance over criminals was effective and “Goondas” and rowdies were kept under check Mostly, religious processions and assemblies were in evidence those days and hardly labour or student troubles.
+Strikes by Government employees were unheard of and hardly any forms of protests by political parties were noticed.

-In 1271 Fasll, the total police under the control of the kotwal composed, as it was, of Arabs, Sikhs, Bharkandazes and Harkaras numbered 1524 foot men and 136 mounted and cost Rs.
+In 1271 Fasli, the total police under the control of the kotwal composed, as it was comprised of Arabs, Sikhs, Bharkandazes and Harkaras numbered 1524 foot men and 136 mounted and cost Rs.
 82,364/- for its maintenance.

-Prior to the reorganization, the circle was the unit for administrative purposes and after the deputation of the sanctioned strength to the police stations of the Circle, the surplus staff / was kept at the Circle Inspectors office.
+Prior to the reorganization, the circle was the unit for administrative purposes and after the deputation of the sanctioned strength to the police stations of the Circle, the surplus staff was kept at the Circle Inspectors office.
 The Circles inspector arranged for bandobust and night patrolling duties with these men.
-This was done away with and the men at the Circle inspector's command were distributed amongst the Police stations.
-According to the reorganization scheme, each Police Stations was to be provided with a sanctioned strength for Law.
+This was done away with and the men at the Circle Inspector’s command were distributed amongst the Police Stations.
+According to the reorganization scheme, each Police Station was to be provided with a sanctioned strength.

 The State of Andhra Pradesh was formed on 01-11-1956 with Capital at Kurnool.
 Later the capital was shifted to Hyderabad.
-Consequent on the formation of Andhra Pradesh State, the conditions in the twin cities of Hyderabad and Secunderabad have under gone a change and the problems of Law and order, Crime, Traffic and the Special Branch in the city have become more numerous and difficult, which led for re-organisation.
-The Hyderabad City Police was reorganized in the year 1957 vide G.O.Ms.No.1620 Home (Pol-B) Department date 11-10-1957.Subsequntly , state of Andhra Pradesh bifurcated into two states i.e Telangana and Residual Andhra Pradesh w.e.f 02.06.2014 , Hyderabad city as Common Capital Area for both states.
+Consequent to the formation of Andhra Pradesh State, the conditions in the twin cities of Hyderabad and Secunderabad have under gone a change and the problems of Law and order, Crime, Traffic and the Special Branch in the city have become more numerous and difficult, which led for re-organisation.
+The Hyderabad City Police was reorganized in the year 1957 vide G.O.Ms.No.1620 Home (Pol-B) Department date 11-10-1957.Subsequently, the state of Andhra Pradesh bifurcated into two states i.e Telangana and Residual Andhra Pradesh w.e.f 02.06.2014 , Hyderabad City as Common Capital Area for both States.